valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Core is the main module of Valtimo.
 It contains and builds upon the Camunda process engine that enables Valtimo to run processes.
 Several endpoints and functions are available that provide task data and process data.

-It also includes choice fields.
-A generic way to create lists of values, that can be used by the application.
+It also includes choice fields, a generic way to create lists of values that can be used by the application (e.g. selectboxes or radiobuttons).
 Some security features used to control access to any Valtimo endpoints are also part of this module.

 ### Documents